Book Review: American Art Since 1945, by David Joseselit (which is a handy distillation of current art orthodoxy to

 The painting above appeared in the Salon of 1872, and was purchased.

 She exhibited 11 works in The Impressionist exhibit of 1879 (including the painting above) and made enough on sales to purchase a work by Degas and another by Monet.
-While she did struggle with conservative tastes and some prejudice against women, she went on to participate in more Impressionist shows and later sold in New York galleries.
+While she did struggle with conservative tastes and some prejudice against women, she went on to participate in additional Impressionist shows and later sold in New York galleries.
 Her success easily eclipsed that of Van Gogh during his lifetime (he died in 1890, long after her most notable triumphs).
 While I think Cassatt deserved her success, cherry-picking an artist who had no success and was reviled in his lifetime as the epitome of the cult of male genius success is vile.
 Levine, of course, enjoys more success than Vincent ever dreamed of, and by 1986 was showing at Mary Boone, one of the most prestigious New York galleries.

 While Van Gogh is retroactively considered a genius, to denounce the man or his art as inherently reflecting such biases, when he was notoriously humble, is a kind of art theory/criticism that is at best without feeling or compassion, and at worse calculatingly cruel and self-serving (not to mention tediously boring).

-I gather than that if Levine could challenge Van Gogh’s authority over his own paintings, she really could have re-typed Shakespeare to undermine HIS authorship with her own.
+I gather that if Levine could challenge Van Gogh’s authority over his own paintings, she really could have re-typed Shakespeare to undermine HIS authorship with her own.

-C’mon folks, imagine the musical equivalent.
-She’d have tape-recorded records by Stravinsky, or Satie, or Schoenberg, then sold limited edition pressings of her recordings in order to challenge the authority of the genius composers and undermine their property by making it her own.
+C’mon folks, let’s return to the musical equivalent.
+Levine would have tape-recorded records by Stravinsky, or Satie, or Schoenberg, then sold limited edition pressings of her recordings in order to challenge the authority of the genius composers and undermine their property by making it her own.
+Could you listen to a full re-recording of a musical composition by Stravinsky and take the new context seriously as music by Levine?
+If I re-type a novel by James Baldwin, and add this new context, could you read it and appreciate it as MY novel?
+Absolutely not.
+It’s a hollow gesture, and ultimately a visual aid for a bogus pseudo-philosophical argument.